Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A number of years ago I found (possibly on this site) how to craft a strawberry.
 My daughter and I had some paint, found a huge rock, took our time and fashioned our very own strawberry.
-It still sits in my front yard today.

 These are a great cheap gift for a budding poet.
 First you need between twelve and twenty five flat smooth rocks.
 Now with a paint marker or a permanent maker write words to inspire that budding poet.
 A quick list of words to use would be:

 Select rocks of various shapes and sizes.
 Paint them to create your own unique village to decorate your garden or home.
 This is a guide about paint a village of rocks.

 My daughter loves to paint.
 So I put her to work!
 I bought a bag of larger river rocks at the Dollar Tree.
 She painted them in different designs.

 These are some recycling crafts that we saw last weekend at a festival.
 The pictures aren't the best, but they were very nice.

 I like to collect small stones, the size of maybe two inches in diameter, and paint them with fingernail polish first and then puffy paint.